Ferries from Ireland to France

 There are ten weekly ferries sailing from Ireland to France.
 Brittany Ferries sail twice a week from Cork to Roscoff and once a week from Rosslare to Cherbourg.
 Irish Ferries sail four times a week from Dublin to Cherbourg.
 Stena Line sail three times a week from Rosslare to Cherbourg.

-Brittany Ferries Cork to Roscoff ferry service offers a direct link from the Republic of Ireland to Roscoff in the Brittany region of north west France on their cruise ferries the Pont-Aven and Armorique.
+Brittany Ferries has 2 routes on offer, Cork to Roscoff and Rosslare to Cherbourg.
+The Cork ferry service offers a direct link from the Republic of Ireland to Roscoff in the Brittany region of north west France on their cruise ferries the Pont-Aven and Armorique.
 The crossing time is approximately 14-15 hours.
+Whilst their Rosslare ferry service offers a direct link to Cherbourg.
+This is in the Normandy region of north west France on their cruise ferry the Connemara.
+The crossing time is approximately 18 hours.

 The Irish Ferries Dublin to Cherbourg ferry service offers a direct link from the Republic of Ireland to Cherbourg.
 This is in the Normandy region of north west France on their two cruise ferries the Epsilon and the W.B Yeats.
 The crossing time is approximately 18 hours.